 Cutting back or entirely eliminating meals for reducing calories seems like the logical thing to do when you’re trying to lose weight.
-However, it’s the counter-intuitive approach that will charge your metabolism and encourage your body to let go of the fat it’s holding on to.
-The experts and the studies all point to eating more often instead of only eating once, twice or the common three meals a day to program your body for losing weight.
+However, the opposite approach can charge your metabolism and encourage your body to let go of the fat it’s holding on to.
+The experts and the studies all point to eating more often instead of only eating once, twice, or the common three meals a day to program your body for losing weight.

 3 Vs. 5

 American society is conditioned to eat three squares a day: breakfast, lunch, and dinner.
 Just because that was the way you were brought up, though, doesn’t mean it’s the only or best way.
-According to Human Kinetics, research shows that people who eat five meals instead of three in a 24-hour period stay leaner.
+In her book on lasting weight loss, Dr. Melina Jampolis points out that eating more frequently helps maintain muscle mass and keeps blood sugar and metabolism stable.
 Essentially, your body is like that paranoid, needy person you dated in college, constantly requiring reassurance.
 If you go for more than three or four hours without eating, your body will freak out and start conserving energy because it thinks you’re trying to starve it.
-It will slow down your resting metabolism, and your cells will put a sleeper hold on fat stores.
+Your resting metabolism will slow, and your cells will put a sleeper hold on fat stores.
 If you don’t eat every few hours, your body will do what it can to ensure it uses as little fuel as possible to hopefully live to see another day.

-The rub is that if you’re participating in strength training exercise with the intent to build muscle for burning fat, infrequent eating essentially shoots that idea in the foot.
-Part of the protocol when your body goes into starvation mode is that it starts using muscle mass for energy.
+And as for the muscle mass piece of the puzzle, remember that your body will use muscle for energy when it goes into starvation mode.
 By eating more frequently, you’ll assure your body that it isn’t in danger of starving and it will leave your muscle tissue intact.
 Consequently, since maintaining lean muscle mass actually burns calories, your metabolism will increase.

 Stay Mindful of Calories